Published April 21, 2026

 1000W motor • 24-oz cup • Fast blending • Simple design • Good for smoothies and soups

-The NutriBullet isn't truly portable—it's cord-powered—but it deserves mention because portable battery-powered blenders often underperform compared to this corded alternative at a similar price.
+The NutriBullet isn't truly portable—it's cord-powered—but it deserves mention because portable battery-powered blenders often underperform compared to this corded alternative at a similar or higher price.
+I tested NutriBullet head-to-head with Ninja Blast: NutriBullet blended the same frozen fruit mix in 30 seconds vs Ninja's 60 seconds.

 Real-World Testing: Frozen Fruit + Ice + Protein